LOKEREN – ST TRUIDEN (1:0)

 About 100 supporters had travelled who made quite a lot of noise, not in any great cohesion may i add, but more in a wall of drunken rambles.
 The only goal of the game was scored early on by a penalty kick that was awarded to Lokeren, this was a debatable decision contested by the majority of the away section.
 Quite how they could see properly is beyond me as most were plastered with too much beer.
 The game was poor with not much goalmouth action and for once I was relatively sober and spent most of the match laughing and joking at some of the other fans crazy drunken antics.
 I saw one fan audition for the circus as he repeatedly did somersaults around one of the terracing crush barriers, egged on by the cheers of his mates.
 His body coming down with such force his head was just missing hitting the concrete each time and thus avoiding serious injury. (like I have never tried a stunt like this when I have had too much to drink ???!!)

 The good thing about beer is that it doesn’t matter the result or performance you can always console yourself with a cold one and if they had not had enough beer already, bus number two drunk a whole lot more on the bus back to St Truiden thankfully there were no police around this time.
-Once back at the pub in usual fashion the party carried on well into the wee hours although briefly interrupted by my sudden realisation that I have left my mobile phone on the bus.
-A call to the bus driver after midnight revealed that it had been found but it meant I would have to go and pick it up tomorrow and without doubt experience another adventure.
+Once back at the pub in usual fashion the party carried on well into the wee small hours although briefly interrupted by my sudden realisation that I had left my mobile phone on the bus.
+A call to the bus driver after midnight revealed that it had been found but it meant I would have to go and pick it up tomorrow and in usual fashion, experience another adventure.